achille-martin/flash-invaders-oracle/README.md

 To start using the prototype app, run `python <repo_path>/main.py`.

-_Note: make sure that you are inside your python virtual environment._
+_Note: make sure that you are inside your python virtual environment.
+Please refer to [Setup python environment](#setup-python-environment) for venv activation._

 ### Stop the app

 To stop the prototype app, enter `Ctrl + C` in Termux.

-_Note: you can exit your python virtual environment if desired._
+_Note: you can exit your python virtual environment if desired.
+Please refer to [Setup python environment](#setup-python-environment) for venv deactivation._